-Initial and regular sampling/testing of workers who may be exposed to Beryllium is an essential requirement of the new standard.
-Personnel sampling for Beryllium is not complex.
-It usually involves attaching a portable air sampling device to the employee for a work shift and comparing the results to the OSHA PEL.
+Initial and regular monitoring of workers who may be exposed to Beryllium is an essential requirement of the new standard.
+Personnel sampling/testing for Beryllium is not complex.
+It usually involves attaching a portable air sampling/testing device to the employee for a work shift and comparing the results to the OSHA PEL.
 Such sampling/testing should be done by a suitably qualified individual such as an industrial hygienist who can perform the testing, evaluate the work activity, interpret the results, and provide guidance and recommendations where corrective measures are necessary to reduce exposure levels.

-The new OSHA Standard for Beryllium 29 CFR 1910.1024 has very specific requirements for testing/sampling, program development, protective measures, biological monitoring, training and record keeping.
+The new OSHA Standard for Beryllium 29 CFR 1910.1024 has very specific requirements for testing, program development, protective measures, biological monitoring, training, and recordkeeping.
 Further details can readily be obtained from the OSHA website at www.osha.gov.

-Atlantic Environmental, Inc. is familiar with the requirements for Beryllium compliance and has the qualified individuals to be of assistance to any organization who deals with Beryllium.
+Atlantic Environmental, Inc. is familiar with Beryllium health hazards and the requirements for Beryllium compliance and has the qualified individuals to be of assistance to any organization who deals with Beryllium.